netxms/netxms-doc/admin/agent-management.rst

 ======================

-Other option to define new metric that can be collected from node is to use ``ExternalParameter``/``ExternalParameterShellExec``, or ``ExternalList``, or ``ExternalParametersProvider`` configuration parameters to define command that will be executed on a node and it's output will be provided as a metric.
+Other option to define new metric that can be collected from node is to use ``ExternalMetric``/``ExternalMetricShellExec``, or ``ExternalList``, or ``ExternalMetricProvider`` configuration parameters to define a command that will be executed on a node and it's output will be provided as a metric.
 This functionality provides flexibility to create your own metrics, lists or table metrics.

-New metrics will be visible in the :guilabel:`Available parameters` list only after agent restarts (agent reads a configuration file only once on start) and configuration poll, so to force it's appearance run :guilabel:`Configuration poll` manually after agent restart.
+New metrics will be visible in the :guilabel:`Available metrics` list only after agent restart (agent reads its configuration files only once on start) and subsequent configuration poll, so to force it's appearance run :guilabel:`Configuration poll` manually after agent restart.

 .. note::

-   Since v.
-3.5. on Windows platforms UTF-8 encoding should be returned in External Metrics.
+   On Windows platforms UTF-8 encoding should be returned in External Metrics.

-ExternalParameter/ExternalParameterShellExec
+ExternalMetric/ExternalMetricShellExec
 --------------------------------------------

-``ExternalParameter`` defines name of the metric and command that is executed synchronously when this metric is requested by server.
+``ExternalMetric`` defines name of the metric and command that is executed synchronously when this metric is requested by the server.
 Parameters from DCI configuration can be provided, these will be available as $1, $2, $3..., $9 variables.
-To accept arguments metric name should contain "(*)" symbols after name.
-Only first line of script output will be given as a result of execution (metric value).
+To accept parameters metric name should contain "(*)" symbols after name.
+Only first line of command output will be given as a result of execution (metric's value).

-``ExternalParameterShellExec`` has same meaning as ``ExternalParameter`` and behaves identically on non-Windows systems.
-On Windows systems ``ExternalParameter`` executes specified command using system process execution API's CreateProcess() function.
-It will search in PATH, but the command should be with file extension, e.g. ``command.exe``.
-``ExternalParameterShellExec`` will use shell to execute specified command on Windows.
+``ExternalMetricShellExec`` has same meaning as ``ExternalMetric`` and behaves identically on non-Windows systems.
+On Windows systems ``ExternalMetric`` executes specified command using system process execution API's CreateProcess() function.
+It will search in PATH, but the command should be with file extension, e.g. ``command.exe``. ``ExternalMetricShellExec`` will use shell to execute specified command on Windows.

-To add multiple parameters, you should use multiple ``ExternalParameter``/``ExternalParameterShellExec`` entries.
+To add multiple metrics, you should use multiple ``ExternalMetric``/``ExternalMetricShellExec`` entries.

-As this commands are executed synchronously, long commands may cause timeout.
-In this case ``ExecTimeout`` configuration parameter can be set to change external parameter execution timeout or ``ExternalParametersProvider`` can be used.
+As these commands are executed synchronously, long-executing commands may cause timeout.
+There are two timeouts - one on the agent side (controlled by ``ExternalMetricTimeout`` in agent's configuration file) and generic timeout for all requests to agent (controlled by `AgentCommandTimeout` in server's configuration file).
+It's strongly not recommended to increase server timeout to more then a few seconds because this may lead to performance issues due to poller threads spending too much time on timeouts.
+``ExternalMetricProvider`` can be used to handle long-executing commands.

 .. code-block:: cfg

   # Example

   # Without DCI parameters
-  ExternalParameter=Name:command
-  ExternalParameterShellExec=Name:command
+  ExternalMetric=Name:command
+  ExternalMetricShellExec=Name:command

   # With DCI parameters
-  ExternalParameter=Name(*):command $1 $2
+  ExternalMetric=Name(*):command $1 $2
-  ExternalParameterShellExec=Name(*):command $1 $2
+  ExternalMetricShellExec=Name(*):command $1 $2

-For each parameter two agent metrics are provided - one is ``Name`` as specified in ``ExternalParameter``/``ExternalParameterShellExec`` which provides output of the command (first line only), the other is ``Name.ExitCode`` that provides exit code of the executed command.
+For each metric configured two agent metrics are provided - one is ``Name`` as specified in ``ExternalMetric``/``ExternalMetricShellExec`` which provides output of the command (first line only), the other is ``Name.ExitCode`` that provides exit code of the executed command.

 .. code-block:: cfg

   # Real example
-  ExternalParameter = Test:echo test
+  ExternalMetric = Test:echo test
-  ExternalParameter = LineCount(*):cat $1 | wc -l
+  ExternalMetric = LineCount(*):cat $1 | wc -l

 .. code-block:: shell